aimms/how-to/Articles/585/585-develop-service.rst

 Develop, Test, and Deploy a Service
 ===================================

-As a developer of a service; you want to have clients available that can test that service; both during development of that service and thereafter, after deploying the service.
+As a developer of a service, you want to have clients available that can test that service, both the stages:

+* development of that service, and

+* deployment of that service.

+Not only these two stages, but this article also illustrates:

+* service implemented using AIMMS, and

+* clients implemented in various languages that use that service.

 This article illustrates how to build a client app that can test your service; both during development and when it is published.